 Q: Do you guys offer tours?
 How can I visit the brewery?

-A: We do offer tours and tastings!
+A: We do offer tours!
 Click here for more information.

 Q: Are you guys a brewpub?

 A: DC Brau is Washington DC's first production brewery in almost 60 years!
 A production brewery, in our case, produces cans and kegs of beer for sale through our distributor.
 We also offer growler-fill and can sales in our tap room.

 A: There are several ways you can help DC Brau!

 Support your local bars, restaurants, and stores that carry DC Brau.
 Tell your friends and co-workers that fresh, locally produced beer has come to DC If you are a Washington DC resident, become more politically aware!
 We are also interested in voting rights for Washington DC (Contact DCVote.org for more information) At upcoming events, we may have promotion teams to hand out buttons and stickers.
 Keep checking our FaceBook or Twitter pages for upcoming events.